Department of Health and Social Care

 3

-100% Research Project
+80% Part 1 Research Project

-Inclusive Practice and Personal Development Planning (YEARS 2-4)
+25. Inclusive Practice and Personal Development Planning

 Students on this Programme will be students who are looking for a career in Health and Social Care.
-The programme has not been designed to meet the requirements of any specific professional accreditation, but is in line with employer requirements in the Health and Social care sector using Skills for Health and Health Education England’s Career frameworks.
-It embraces the necessary requirements for the Care Quality Commission’s Registered home manager scheme, providing learning opportunities that are meaningful and of an appropriate manner to support this.
+The programme has not been designed to meet the requirements of any specific professional accreditation but is in line with employer requirements in the Health and Social care sector using Skills for Health and Health Education England’s Career frameworks.
+It embraces the necessary

 The Government has acknowledged that in a number of employment sectors there are gaps in professional accreditation, and to this end are developing vocational routes to achieve this.

-Technology Enhanced Learning (YEARS 2-4)
+26. Technology Enhanced Learning

 Learning will be enhanced by the digital capabilities of a relevant Virtual Learning Environment (VLE) platform, thus meeting the increased student expectation of flexible and differentiated learning provision.
 Synchronous face-to-face learning with synchronous and/or asynchronous online components, provides a powerful response to learner needs, building a valuable bridge from formalised education to informal learning space.
+This approach meets the learning needs and styles of the students accessing the Programme, many of whom have busy professional and personal lives and often find traditional modes of education challenging for a variety of reasons.
+In addition, students will be encouraged to use on-line Library resourced databases for their searches.

-Work-related Learning and/or Placemen (YEARS 2-4)
+27. Work-related Learning and/or Placement

 Vision Statement

-The BSc (Hons) Health and Social Care provides students with a learner centred, practice-focused programme of study.
+The BSc (Hons) Health and Social Care provides students with a learner centered, practice-focused programme of study.
 The degree aims to meet their personal, professional and employability needs with a Placement Experience at the core.
 Formal placements are an essential part of this programme and seek to not only align theory to practice but to bridge the divide.

 Health and Social Care will benefit from the particularly strong and developing partnership with employers.
 We are committed to working in partnership with employers where this enriches and supports the course and helps prepare students for further professional qualifications or the world of work.
 The over-riding aim is to develop a robust Framework of Partnership in Action, which will assure the quality of experience of Health and Social Care students.
 This will be demonstrated through inter-professional networking across different health and social care settings.